AlexJelani/devscops-homelab/README.md

-## devscops-homelab
+## DevSecOps Homelab

-**Author:** Damien Burks (Original Concept) **Implementation:** [Jelani Alexander]
+**Author:** Damien Burks (Original Concept) **Implementation:** Jelani Alexander

 ### Overview

 Welcome to the DevSecOps Home Lab project!
-This project guides you through setting up a comprehensive home lab environment designed to simulate a real-world infrastructure for testing, learning, and enhancing your DevSecOps skills.
-Leveraging Infrastructure as Code (Terraform) and cloud-init for automation, this lab provides hands-on experience with a variety of tools and technologies commonly used in the DevSecOps ecosystem, all deployed using Docker and Docker Compose.
+This project provides a comprehensive home lab environment designed to simulate a real-world infrastructure for testing, learning, and enhancing your DevSecOps skills.
+Leveraging Docker and Docker Compose, this lab provides hands-on experience with a variety of tools and technologies commonly used in the DevSecOps ecosystem.

 Whether you're using physical servers at home or cloud-based virtual machines, this setup aims to provide a consistent and automated deployment process.